Shakthivelms8/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

 1. Delete the **customer** container.

-## Restore the database to the point before you deleted the salesOrder document
+### Task 8: Restore the database to the point before you deleted the salesOrder document

 1. On the Azure portal, navigate to your Azure Cosmos DB account page.